All Episodes

 But you made the point.

-Why if if we can't depend on our government to take care of us, then I say get rid of them.
+If we can't depend on our government to take care of us, then I say get rid of them.

-If our own people can't be dependent upon to take care of each other, I don't want my federal tax dollars going to help these thugs and looters to have another house, to bring their guns into the silver dome, to bring their crack pipes into the silver dome, to leave garbage when we're trying to help them.
+If our own people can't be dependent upon to take care of each other, I don't want my federal tax dollars going to help these thugs and looters to have another house, to bring their guns into the silver dome, to bring their crackpipes into the silver dome, to leave garbage when we're trying to help them.

 It's an embarrassment.

-If and if and if if something doesn't happen right away and our constituents are unhappy, then it's the federal government's problem.
+And if something doesn't happen right away and our constituents are unhappy, then it's the federal government's problem.

 It's not our problem.

-We're gonna husband our resources.
+We're going to husband our resources.

-We're gonna keep our our people protected.
+We're going to keep our people protected.

 We're not going to expend a lot of money here if the feds are going to come in and do it.